ariane-emory/traveller-map-mcp/QWEN.md

 ## Project Description

-Our goal is to create an MCP server for the Traveller Map (https://travellermap.com) in TypeScript that can be used to access its API.
+Our goal is to use node.js to create an MCP server for the Traveller Map (https://travellermap.com) in TypeScript that can be used to access its API.

 Do not make redundant tools, if two tools do the same thing we don't need both.